Reuh/anselme/anselme.md

 Save/load script state

- Only saves variables full names and values, so make sure to not change important variables, checkpoints and functions names between a save and a load.
+ Only saves persistent variables' full names and values.
+ Make sure to not change persistent variables names, class name, class attribute names, checkpoint names and functions names between a save and a load (alias can of course be changed), as Anselme will not be able to match them to the old names stored in the save file.

- Also only save variables with usable identifiers, so will skip functions with arguments, operators, etc. (i.e. every scoped functions).
+ If a variable is stored in the save file but is not marked as persistent in the current scripts (e.g. if you updated the Anselme scripts to remove the persistence), it will not be loaded.

- Loading should be done after loading all the game scripts (otherwise you will "variable already defined" errors).
+ Loading should be done after loading all the game scripts (otherwise you will get "variable already defined" errors).

  Returns this VM.